 The monumental sculpture collection is a fitting celebration honouring the creations of an artist who still continues to inspire and captivate the public all over the world.

 The Salvador Dalí monumental sculpture collection has been exhibited in prestigious outdoor locations continuously since the 1980’s.
-Placed directly outside art galleries, or in city piazza’s, from New York to Beijing, these towering monumental bronzes attract clientele and work as pivotal public relations pieces, attracting media attention, generating press and publicity.
-Forming part of a collection of Dalí sculpture edited by IAR Art Resources, the sculptures stand as testimony to Dalí ’s surrealist genius in colossal format.
+Placed directly outside art galleries, or in city piazza’s, from New York to Beijing, these towering monumental bronzes work as pivotal public relations pieces, attracting media attention, generating press and publicity.
+Forming part of the Dalí Universe Collection, the sculptures stand as testimony to Dalí ’s surrealist genius in colossal format.

 City mayors, academic institutions, culture governmental departments, senators, ambassadors, Ministers of Culture, amongst others, numerous Spanish cultural attachés have participated in exhibitions of this collection of Dalí monumental sculpture.

 Salvador Dalí turned to sculpture as he felt it was the most complete way to express his inspired and otherworldly Surrealist visions.
 Constrained by the limitations of a flat canvas, Dalí’s creativity peaked when given the freedom of three-dimensional form.
 The following pages catalogue the world’s largest collection of Salvador Dalí monumental artworks.